-In the weeks following this, the word RECEIVE popped up everywhere I turned.
+In the weeks following, this word popped up everywhere I turned.
 After returning from Texas, my husband and I spent a few days trying to discern if we should join Christar.
-In one of the books I was working through, I found this prayer…
+In that process, I found this prayer…

-Next, I turned to scripture and did a word search on willing.
-I found that willing is always followed by something.
-In most cases, it is followed by “to” and a verb, such as willing to give.
+Next, I turned to scripture and found that willing is always followed by something.
+In most cases, it is followed by “to” and a verb, such as “willing to give.”

-Then in 1 Chronicles 29, the Israelites are building again.
-This time it is the permanent house of worship—the Temple.
-Again we see the people willing to give, without coercion.
-Verses 17 reads All these things I have given willingly and with honest intent.
-And now I have seen with joy how willingly your people who are here have given to you.
+All these things I have given willingly and with honest intent.
+And now I have seen with joy how willingly your people who are here have given to you.1 Chronicles 29:17

-And lastly, I found that God also is willing.
+And lastly, God also is willing.
 He is willing to heal a man with leprosy (Matthew 8:2-3).
 He is willing to save (Matthew 18:14).
 And he is not willing for anyone to perish (2 Peter 3:9).

 I was convicted as I studied this that I have not been willing to be unsettled with no home.
 I have been accepting it, but I have accepted it reluctantly.
 I don’t think this means I have to willingly live this way forever.
 I can pray for a permanent residence.
 But since this is all I have right now, I am trying to work on my attitude of being willing to accept, eagerly and readily.